Tax Implications of Selling a Business

 The tangible assets should be valued at fair market value, but that value can be negotiated between the parties as long as the final assigned values are reasonable.
 To maximize the depreciation tax benefit, the buyer wants to maximize the value of tangible assets, but the seller wants to minimize that value to avoid depreciation recapture and to maximize the amount attributed to goodwill, which is usually taxed at capital gain rates.

-Usually, the seller pays capital gain rates on the value of goodwill, but the buyer has to amortize goodwill over 15 years.
-To learn more: read: How to Value Goodwill When Selling a Business.
+Usually, the seller pays capital gain rates on the value of goodwill which is effectively a bucket for intangible assets, but the buyer has to amortize goodwill over 15 years.
+To learn more read: How to Value Goodwill When Selling a Business.

 Installment Sales